perxpective/Cybersecurity-Therapy/SMW/Theory/SMW Lecture 4 - Deploying and Managing DNS and Group Policy.md

 		- Reload the DNS server database, open the DNS Manager, click the domain in the tree, click the Action menu and click Reload to reload the database

 ## DNS Threats
-- Enterprise Administrators shall watch out for the following possible DNS related threats
+- Enterprise Administrators should watch out for the following possible DNS related threats